 Updating this room will make a big difference in your home’s value.

-You could replace the countertop with a higher-grade material — ideally with both form and function in mind.
+You could replace the gold shower fixtures with a higher-grade material — ideally with both form and function in mind.

 Repainting the cabinets can go a long way toward the overall appearance of the kitchen.
 Replacing the fixtures is another quick way to give your kitchen a makeover.